sundarenius/setpaths-cli/README.md

  2. run 'setpaths createfolders' from your terminal.
  3. Copy the generated aliases into your .zshrc or .bashrc file via a texteditor via 'nano ~/.zshrc' or 'vim ~/.zshrc'
  4. Save to file.
 (Read about 'nano' or 'vim' editor if you dont know how to write to file.) nano is the most beginner friendly.
  4. Done!
-Try putting in something like 'p.dev' or 'p.sandbox' or 'p.node' to terminal, all paths have these shortcuts now.
+Write something like 'p.dev' or 'p.sandbox' or 'p.node' to terminal, all paths have these shortcuts now.
 ```

+All paths are accesible from terminal via 'p.{folderName}'.
+The terminal will also display what folders and files are in there.

 You can also fork this from github to a custom folder.